 - The local broadcast of programs such as Sesame Street, Super Why!, Antiques Roadshow, Great Performances, American Experience, Nature and many others.

-- Classical WETA 90.9 FM, the only classical music station in our region offering the best in classical music broadcasts from local venues and around the world 24 hours a day, as well as online.
+- WETA Classical, the only classical music station in our region offering the best in classical music broadcasts from local venues and around the world 24 hours a day, as well as online.

 - WETA's direct service community programs such as Ready To Learn and Where Literacy Begins.